 In brief, the Belvedere mixes palatial glamour and baroque gardens with delicate sculptures, fountains and Alpine plants.

 Highlights Of The Upper Belvedere

-In like manner, theCarlone Hall simply dazzles: Its three dimensional frescoes covering the walls and ceilings put you almost on a par with bare-breasted, well nurtured ladies in flowing garments, hyper-toned males in acrobatic poses, and two dozens of chubby cherubs spilling water out of amphoras and holding blankets and flower baskets.
+In like manner, theCarlone Hall simply dazzles: Its three dimensional frescoes covering the walls and ceilings open up the baroque universe: well nurtured ladies in flowing garments, hyper-toned males in acrobatic poses, and two dozens of chubby cherubs spilling water out of amphoras, some holding blankets and flower baskets.